Lsos/donation-reminder/src/readme.md

 The `collectCalls` module is about awaiting `printDonationReminder()` calls: instead of printing one `console.log` per `printDonationReminder()` call, we print a single `console.log`.
-For that we use the `collectCalls` module that basically blocks execution until all `printDonationReminder()` calls are run.
+For that, we use the `collectCalls` module that basically blocks execution until all `printDonationReminder()` calls are run.
 Source code: [./donation-reminder/collectCalls](/src/donation-reminder/collectCalls.ts).